Leveraging the LinkedIn Test to Define Your Ideal Customer

 - Create a lunch ‘n’ learn about websites and internet marketing, and invite the owners/managers to attend

 When you are specific and know exactly who you want to reach, activities and tactics become easy to develop.
-It really doesn’t matter what you do as long as your message and self are going to get in front of your targeted list of prospects.
+It really doesn’t matter what you do as long as you and your message are getting in front of your targeted list of prospects.

 And yes, cold calling can be part of that mix, but it is only one aspect of getting your name in front of those prospects.